ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

-It would be great if either OpenSSL or all of the popular web servers and load balancers would start working towards helping to provide forward secrecy by default and server admins could get rid of custom frontends or dirty hacks to rotate keys.
+It would be great if either OpenSSL or all of the popular web servers and load balancers would start working towards helping to provide forward secrecy by default and server admins could get rid of custom front-ends or dirty hacks to rotate keys.